chenkangyang/2018gcForestExperiment/README.md

-# gcForest
-- Learn gcForest
-- Do the experiment on 2018 GECCO water detection
+> Do the experiment on 2017, 2018, 2019 GECCO water detection

 ## Environment

 ```
-# check out the virtual env in anaconda
+# check out the virtual env in anaconda

 conda info -e